What Is a Brain Aneurysm?

 CT scan: This exam creates images of your brain.
 You will lie on a table that slides into a CT scanner.
 A technician will inject contrast dye into one of your veins to make it easier to see the blood flow and spot aneurysms in your brain.

-Cerebrospinal fluid test: Your doctor may order this test if she suspects that an aneurysm may have ruptured.
+Cerebrospinal fluid test: Your doctor may order this test if they think an aneurysm may have ruptured.

 You’ll be given something to block any pain.
-A technician will inject a needle into you to draw spinal fluid.
-That fluid is tested to see whether it contains blood, which could indicate that an aneurysm has ruptured.
+A technician will put a needle into you to draw spinal fluid.
+That fluid is tested to see whether it contains blood, which could mean an aneurysm has ruptured.

 You need treatment as soon as possible if you have a ruptured brain aneurysm, because it’s likely that it will bleed again.
 Treatment involves stopping the blood flow into the aneurysm.